thedynamiclinker/sudocode/bin/sh.md

 0: Hello world.

-1: I... don't think there's anything left to do if our goal is Hello world.
+1: I... don't think there's anything left to do.

 0: Exactly my point.
 Everyone's wrong about everything, especially this.
 Well not especially this, everyone's equally wrong or more wrong about other things.
 But they're most certainly wrong about this.